What’s for dinner?

 How do you order food delivery in China?

-You can use the hugely popular Meituan or Ele.me apps in mainland China if you have a Chinese phone number and you can use a translation tool.
+You can use Meituan or Ele.me apps in mainland China if you have a Chinese phone number, a Chinese payment method, and a translation tool.
 Otherwise, use Sherpa’s if you’re in Beijing, Shanghai or Suzhou, which is in English.

 What’s the best food delivery app in China?